leleliu008/ndk-pkg-prefab-aar-maven-repo/README.md

 # ndk-pkg-prefab-aar-maven-repo
 A Maven Repository for the commonly used google prefab AARs that was created by [ndk-pkg](https://github.com/leleliu008/ndk-pkg)

-## Using this Maven Repository alongside with Android Gradle Plugin (Kotlin DSL)
+## configure with Android Gradle Plugin Kotlin DSL

 **step1. enable prefab feature for Android Gradle Plugin**